Healthy Homes Assessment Mohaka

 Draught Stopping Mohaka

-If you can feel external air flowing in or a clear draught out of a hole or gap or crack, then it is likely a crack or hole that requirements sealing in some way.
+If you are able to feel external air coming in or an unobstructed draught coming from a crack or a gap that is, it’s likely to be a gap or crack that needs sealing in the way you can.
 Cracks and gaps that are large should be stopped permanently.
-Cracks that are greater than 3mm and let air into or out of your home need to be sealed.
-For instance, if an open fireplace isn’t in use it can cause draughts and must be sealed from.
-Landlords and property managers are responsible for making sure that such draughts are squelched in the maximum extent imaginable.
+Any gaps greater than 3mm that let air in or out within the house require to be sealed.
+For instance, if an open fireplace isn’t being used, it can cause draughts and should be sealed from.
+Landlords and property managers are accountable for ensuring such draughts are eliminated as much as possible.

-You don’t need to block off gaps or holes in the building.
-For example, tiny gaps around doors and windows could be required to allow for movement of the building when the home heats and cools, so that they can still be opened and closed rather than sticking.
-We will test all windows and doors during the Healthy Homes assessment of your rental property.
+There is no require to cover up gaps or holes in the building.
+For example, tiny gaps around doors and windows could be necessary to allow for movement within the structure when the home is heated and cools to allow them to be opened and closed rather than securing.
+We will examine all windows and doors in your Healthy Homes assessment of your rental property.

 draught stopping building inspections